 In babies, cradle cap doesn’t always require treatment.
 It generally resolves well before the first birthday.
 In the meantime, use a mild baby shampoo.
 Massage the scalp gently using a very soft brush.
-You should be gentle because breaking the skin can lead to infection.
-If you’re concerned about your baby’s scalp, see your pediatrician.
+Be gentle — breaking the skin can lead to infection.
+If you’re concerned about your baby’s scalp, see their pediatrician.

 Psoriasis of the scalp may be harder to treat.
 Topical corticosteroids may help reduce inflammation and slow the growth of skin cells.

 Psoriasis can also be treated with light therapy.
 Systemic treatment may be beneficial for stubborn psoriasis.
-This may involve injectable medications.
+This may involve oral treatments or injectable medications.
 It may take a combination of treatments to get psoriasis under control.

-Your doctor will likely be able to tell whether it’s psoriasis, seborrheic dermatitis, or something else, just by examining your skin.
-It might take looking at a skin sample under a microscope to confirm.
+Your doctor will likely be able to tell whether it’s psoriasis, seborrheic dermatitis, or something else just by examining your skin.
+It might take looking at a skin sample under a microscope to confirm a diagnosis.
 In rare cases, a biopsy is needed.